julurisaichandu/hci_website/README.md

 ```bash
 python backend.py
 ```
-The Flask server will run on http://localhost:5000
+The Flask server will run on http://localhost:8501

 ### Start the Frontend
 In a new terminal:
 ```bash
 streamlit run frontend.py
 ```
-The Streamlit interface will be available at http://localhost:8501
+The Streamlit interface will be available at http://localhost:5000

 ## Usage

 1. Open the Streamlit app in your browser at http://localhost:8501
 2. Click the "Click here to greet 'Hello World' creatively" button
-3. View the generated creative greeting from the Groq API
+3. View the generated creative greeting from the Groq API in the UI

 ## Code Documentation

 ### Backend (Flask)
 - Loads environment variables from .env
-- Creates a Flask app with /generate_greeting endpoint
+- Creates a Flask app with /generate_hello_world endpoint
 - Makes requests to the Groq API
 - Returns generated messages as JSON